Presented in partnership with Vancouver Public Library and TELUS.

 Eddy Boudel Tan

-EDDY BOUDEL TAN is the author of two novels: After Elias, a finalist for the Edmund White Award and the ReLit Awards, and The Rebellious Tide, a finalist for the Ferro-Grumley Award.
-In 2021, he was named a Rising Star by Writers’ Trust of Canada.
-His short stories can be found in JoylandYolkGertrude Press, The G&LR, and two anthologies.
-He lives with his husband in Vancouver where he’s currently writing his next novel while listening to the language of birds from his balcony.
+EDDY BOUDEL TAN is the author of After Elias, a finalist for the Edmund White Award and the ReLit Awards, and The Rebellious Tide, a finalist for the Ferro-Grumley Award.
+His latest novel, The Tiger and the Cosmonaut, is forthcoming from Penguin Canada.
+He was named a Rising Star by Writers’ Trust of Canada in 2021.
+His short stories can be found in Joyland, Yolk, and various literary journals and anthologies.
+He lives in Vancouver with his husband.